Founder education

 Your option pool

-Another way you could accidentally take on too much equity dilution in a priced round: forming a bigger option pool than you need.
+Another way you could accidentally take on too much equity dilution in a priced round: by forming a bigger option pool than you need.
 An option pool is a chunk of shares you create and set aside for future employees.
 The key detail is that you’re creating and adding new shares, not pulling them from your existing set of shares, so option pools end up diluting your ownership.

 Investors will often ask you to create an option pool before you issue their shares so only previous shareholders are diluted, not them.
 (If you’re the only shareholder thus far, this means only your ownership gets diluted.)
 Additionally, they may push you to create a bigger option pool than you need so you don’t have to add more options and dilute their ownership in the near future.